Fritzchips/Snake-Game/README.md

 ---

-I love to create games that will uplift and bring smiles to people.
-Snake is a simple but fun game to create.
-This was a great learning experience.

-Want a smile?
-Check out how the snake dies...
+I created this project because I want to create video games in the future.
+This is the first step in that direction.
+The snake game is developed using `canvas`, the snake and apple objects are redrawn everytime the animation loop is called.
+The snake moves automatically with `setInterval` allowing the player to chance to interact with other aspects of the board.
+This was a great experience to show my growth in `JavaScript` and an introduction to objects through the `canvas`.
+Later down the line this will assist me in learning `C# object oriented programming`.

 ## Author